predrag3141/PSLQ/README.md

 where the x<sub>i</sub> are real numbers.

+## Purpose of this Repository

+The purpose of this repository is to demonstrate the usefulness of PSLQ in cryptanalysis, for example against a type of cryptography based on something called LWE.

+### The LWE Problem

+"LWE" stands for [Learning with Errors](https://en.wikipedia.org/wiki/Learning_with_errors), and the "LWE problem" refers to a problem that a cryptanalyst must solve in order to break the class of crypto-systems bearing the same name.
+The LWE problem can be reduced to solving _Az_ = _0_ where
+- _A_ is an _mxn_ public matrix with entries from _&#8484;<sub>q</sub>_.
+- _z_ is a short _n_-long vector with integer entries.

+Right-multiplying _A_ by _b<sup>^</sup>_ = [1, _b_, _b<sup>2</sup>_, ...,  _b<sup>m-1</sup>_] transforms _A_ into a _1xn_ matrix, appropriate for input to PSLQ.
+Solutions of _<b<sup>^</sup>A, z>_ = 0 are likely solutions of _Az_ = _0_ for sufficiently large _b_.

+There are lots of issues to work out, including the fact that the entries of _A_ are elements of _&#8484;<sub>q</sub>_, not _&#8484;_.
+There are also answers to these issues, some better than others.
+For example, extending _A_ with a certain _mxm_ matrix containing _0s_ and non-zero integers of the form _b<sup>k</sup>q_, gets around the _&#8484;<sub>q</sub>_, vs. _&#8484;_ issue.
+Anyway, the cryptanalyst only needs to win now and then to succeed.

+### PSLQ as a Tool for Cryptanalysis

+Rather than run down all the details of the transformation of the LWE problem into a PSLQ problem, the point here is to raise the possibility that PSLQ is a powerful, if under-appreciated, tool for cryptanalysis.
+To be a credible tool, PSLQ should be able to solve <_x_, _z_> = 0 with the smallest possible _z_ when _x_ has hundreds of large integer entries.
+This repository begins to tackle this problem.

+Without some changes, PSLQ is not a useful tool for cryptanalysis.
+PSLQ is designed to handle non-integer, real input.
+Given integer input, PSLQ as defined in the original 1992 paper quickly finds a bad (high-norm) solution, _z_, and terminates.

+Read on to see how this problem can be fixed.
+For now, let it suffice to say that PSLQ performs iterations that involve row operations on matrices, and the original 1992 paper considers only a specific subset of row operations on adjacent rows.
+There are signs that not only new operations on adjacent rows fix the early termination problem, but non-adjacent rows can be operated on to make further progress.

+In particular, swapping non-adjacent rows appears to be the best row operation in most PSLQ iterations.
+If you run the tests in the `strategy` package, and see "!"s in the output, you are seeing cases where the algorithm performs an adjacent-row operation but probably should have swapped non-adjacent rows.

 ## How PSLQ Works

 The PSLQ algorithm performs iterations that maintain a matrix equation,